-Media agencies can include, but are not limited to, online and print news publications, cable systems, internet providers, radio and television stations or networks, podcasters, photographers, and videographers.
-A College-issued media credential may be provided to an individual who represents, or is one acting on a specific assignment for, an accredited media agency.
+Media may include, but are not limited to, online/digital and print news outlets, , radio and television stations or networks, podcasters, bloggers, social media channels or influencers, photographers, and videographers.
+A College-issued media credential may be provided to an individual who represents, or is one acting on a specific assignment for, an accredited media organization.
 Membership in a writers or broadcaster's association does not automatically qualify an individual for media credentials.

 Reporters granted a College-issued media credential must be properly credentialed at all times while on campus property.
-An individual holding a media credential is subject to removal from College-owned or controlled property by College officials and/or Campus Safety for violating media polices.
-The credential is not transferable and may be revoked at any time at the discretion of the College.
+An individual holding a media credential is subject to removal from College-owned or controlled property by College officials and/or Campus Safety for violating media policies.
+The credential and/or media approval is not transferable and may be revoked at any time at the discretion of the College.

-College event coordinators, as well as students, faculty and staff hosting activities or events on campus will be notified of media inquiries, and reserve the right to decline the presence of media at their campus events.
+College event coordinators, as well as students, faculty and staff hosting activities or events on campus, will be notified of media inquiries, and reserve the right to decline the presence of media at their campus events.
+Likewise, event coordinators should provide advance notice to OIC if they plan to invite, or if media choose to attend, on-campus events/activities.
 There may be occasions where OIC may not be aware of a media representative's presence on campus.
 If faculty, staff or students are approached by a reporter or media agency directly, please contact OIC regarding any concerns or questions.